John Agyekum Kufuor &

 GHANA AND BRAZIL

-JOHN AGYEKUM KUFUOR and LUIZ INÁCIO LULA DA SILVA have been chosen to jointly receive the 2011 World Food Prize for their personal commitment and visionary leadership while serving as the presidents of Ghana and of Brazil, respectively, in creating and implementing government policies to alleviate hunger and poverty in their countries.
+John Agyekkum Kufuorr and Luiz Nácio Lula Da Silva were honored as the 2011 World Food Prize Laureates for their personal commitment and visionary leadership while serving as the presidents of Ghana and of Brazil, respectively, in creating and implementing government policies to alleviate hunger and poverty in their countries.

 John Agyekum Kufuor was born in 1938 in Kumasi, Ghana, to Nana Ama Dapaah—called Ama Paa—and Nana Kwadwo Agyekum, a local Asante chief.
 Kufuor’s family ancestry goes back at least 300 years to the founding of the Asante Empire in what is present-day Ghana.